bvds/andes/docs/guides/manager_guide/README.md

 <a name="GroupsTab"></a>
 ## Groups Tab

+Groups lets you organize users into organizational units, such as support, accounting, management, development, and so on, and assign each group specific apps for their exclusive use.

-Creates or removes a group.
+The Groups tab creates or removes a group.
 Applications can be associated with a group or a user.
 Click a checkbox and the trash icon to delete a group.

+{@img SpaceMgrGroupsTab.png}

 The Groups tab displays: